 While Colin has started a political committee, Bill does not attend political events, endorse candidates or accept donations.
 Different styles for sure.

 Recently, Peter Sullivan also announced his interest in the race.
 Peter is a 5-term Representative, having served on Judiciary, Criminal Justice, and State-Federal Relations Committees.
-Highlights of his accomplishments of summarized below Read more on the following links:
+Highlights of his accomplishments include: